a8ksh4/rpi-battery-integration-module/README.md

 If you used different i2c pins on your pi, you might need to check available i2c bus devices with i2cdetect -l and query them instead.
 I'm not sure offhand how this will affect the battery_update.pi.
 Mihgt need to change an i2c addr in there.

 ## 2 - Build the module and test it:
+On Ubuntu, you might need to install:
+    $ sudo apt install build-essential

-On Ubuntu, all of the needed packages were installed already, but on Raspberry pi OS, I needed to install a few packages:
+On Raspberry pi OS, I needed to install a few packages:

     $ sudo apt install git bc bison flex libssl-dev make raspberrypi-kernel-headers